ThomasSchneider-94/Discord_Test_Bot/modules/jukebox/README.md

 # Jukebox

-The **Jukebox** module allows you to play music from YouTube in a voice channel.
+The `jukebox` module allows you to play music from YouTube in a voice channel.

 ## Functions